kimocoder/qualcomm_android_monitor_mode/README.md

   modes has been supported all the way, but I stumbled upon a switch that Qualcomm/vendors had DISABLED.

   We've added some screenshots / tests of 'airodump-ng', 'wifite' and 'tcpdump' down at the bottom here.

+  IF YOU HAVE A DEVICE/PHONE THAT SUPPORTS (IS RUNNING) QCACLD WIFI SOC FIRMWARE, PLEASE ADD IT TO THIS LIST OVER [HERE](https://github.com/kimocoder/qualcomm_android_monitor_mode/blob/master/LIST_OF_DEVICES.txt)
 ```

 ### DEPENDENCIES